slash4-de/openstack/source/day3.rst

 |image3|

-The image is queued to be uploaded.
-It might take some time before the status changes from Queued to Active
+You have put this image in queue waiting to be uploaded.
+After some time it will change it status from Queued to Active.

 1.2	Delete an Image
 ------------------------------------